About registration renewal

 Online renewal via the Board's VetConsole

 Online renewal and payment on the Board’s VetConsole is the easiest way to renew.
-You will need your username and password to sign in to the VetConsole.
-If we have your current email address, we will email your username and original password to you when we open the VetConsole for renewal.
+You will need your username and password to sign in to the VetConsole and you can reset your password if you have forgotten it.
 More information: How to prepare for renewal

 Manual renewal via renewal form

-An alternative to online renewal is to download, complete and return the Board’s manual renewal form.
-You can return this by post or email, or in person to our office, using our contact details on the form.
+An alternative to online renewal is to download, complete and return a manual renewal form by post or email, or in person to our office.
 Board staff will process your renewal after we receive the form.

 You MUST renew via manual renewal in the following circumstances: